Regional, national, and international mechanisms

 Julie Josse

-From Ecole Polytechnique, Inria researcher Julie Josse, a specialist in causal inference, is set to join the Institut Desbrest d'Épidémiologie et de Santé Publique (IDESP), one of UM's new research structures under the 2021-2026 contract.
+Coming from the École Polytechnique, Inria researcher Julie Josse, a specialist in causal inference, is set to join the Desbrest Institute of Epidemiology and Public Health (IDESP), one of the UM's new research structures under the 2021-2026 contract.

 Alpha Keita

-Recruited by TRANSVIHMI and CERFIG in 2018 and based at UM since 2020, Alpha Kabinet Keita holds a medical degree from the University of Conakry (Guinea) and a doctorate in infectiology (AMU).
-He heads a research program on the Ebola virus and is one of 54 "ambassadors" for the Next Einstein Forum, a platform that links science, society and politics in Africa and the rest of the world - for human development.
+Recruited by TRANSVIHMI and CERFIG in 2018 and working at UM since 2020, Alpha Kabinet Keita holds a degree in medicine from the University of Conakry (Guinea) and a doctorate in infectious diseases (AMU).
+Alpha Kabinet Keita heads a research program on the Ebola virus and is one of 54 "ambassadors" for the Next Einstein Forum, a platform that connects science, society, and politics in Africa and the rest of the world for human development.

 Fabienne Remize

-A specialist in wine microorganisms, biologist Fabienne Remize, who will remain at the Université de la Réunion until December 2020, will move to the Université de Montpellier in January 2021 to head a major unit, the UMR Sciences pour l'œnologie (SPO: Université de Montpellier, Inrae, Institut Agro - Montpellier SupAgro) as part of the MUSE I-SITE attractiveness program.
+A specialist in wine microorganisms, biologist Fabienne Remize, who worked at the University of Réunion until December 2020, will join the University of Montpellier in January 2021 to head up a large unit, the UMR Sciences pour l’œnologie (SPO: University of Montpellier, INRAE, Institut Agro – Montpellier SupAgro) as part of the I-SITE MUSE attractiveness program.

 Randall J. Wisser, Director of Research INRAE UMR Laboratory of Plant Ecophysiology under Environmental Stress (LEPSE) INRAE, Institut Agro